 Clutter champions hold us back, they make us feel bad about ourselves because we feel that we should have done something about them a long time ago, that it’s our fault that they are ‘staring’ at us.

-However, if we take the time to acknowledge and really get to know our clutter champions, we become the winners.
+If we take the time to intentionally acknowledge and really get to know our clutter champions, we become the winners.

-Our increased self-awareness then helps us make long overdue decisions with confidence and determination.
+Our increased self-awareness then helps us make long overdue decisions with intention, confidence, and determination.

 Making decisions allows us to take actions, actions that create the clutterfree results we want in our life: